hahuaz/hahuaz/README.md

 ### Hello world

-- Create things from scratch
+- Creates things from scratch
 - Hyped about automation
-- Into the sitcoms
+- Into sitcoms